-The following is a summary of the material terms of our capital stock and related provisions of our Certificate of Incorporation and Bylaws.
+The following is a summary of the material rights of our capital stock and related provisions of our certificate of incorporation and bylaws.
 This discussion may not contain all of the information regarding our capital stock that is important to you.
-Reference is made to the more detailed provisions of our Certificate of Incorporation and Bylaws, copies of which are filed with the SEC as exhibits to the registration statement of which this prospectus is a part.
+Reference is made to the more detailed provisions of our certificate of incorporation and bylaws, copies of which are filed with the SEC as exhibits to the registration statement of which this prospectus is a part.